Joan Denise Moriarty: Irish Theatre Ballet (1959–64)

-Irish Theatre Ballet was founded by Moriarty in the summer of 1959, and gave its first performance in December 1959 in the presence of its patron, Marie Rambert.
-It was a small touring company of 10 to 12 dancers, which travelled all over Ireland, north and south, going to some 70 venues annually with extracts from classical ballets, contemporary works and folk ballets.
+Irish Theatre Ballet was the first professional ballet company of Ireland, and the first touring ballet company, founded by Moriarty in the summer of 1959 for the purpose of bringing ballet to the four provinces of the country, which it did for four years despite inadequate funding.
+It gave its first performance in December 1959 in the presence of its patron, Marie Rambert.
+It was a small company of 10 to 12 dancers, which travelled all over Ireland, north and south, going to some 70 venues annually with extracts from classical ballets, contemporary works and folk ballets.

 Its first ballet master was Stanley Judson of the Anna Pavlova Company; then came Yannis Metsis of Ballet Rambert, then Denis Carey of Guatemalan State Ballet and finally Geoffrey Davidson of Festival Ballet.
 Charles Lynch was the company's pianist.
 Marshall Hutson and his wife, Clare, produced stage designs and costumes for many of the shows.
 24 new ballets were created for the company; new music was commissioned for five of these, among them two folk ballets for which Seán Ó Riada provided scenarios and music, the latter performed by his Ceoltóirí Chualann.

 Irish Theatre Ballet received a small grant from the Arts Council of Ireland, and aid from the Calouste Gulbenkian Foundation, but depended mainly on funding from business and private patrons.
 In an attempt to resolve the constant financial difficulties, the Arts Council in 1963 insisted on a merger with Patricia Ryan's Dublin National Ballet.
 But the amalgamation did not bring a solution to the financial problems besetting both companies, and after one joint season in Dublin in the late autumn of 1963 and in Cork the following January, the amalgamated company, Irish National Ballet, had to be disbanded in March 1964.

-Ballet schools and companies in Ireland
+Previous ballet schools and companies in Ireland

-Irish Theatre Ballet was the first professional dance company in Ireland for some time.
 The Abbey Theatre School of Ballet had been run by Ninette de Valois with the support of W.B.
-Yeats from 1927-1933, and was not just a school but a performing company, with de Valois herself often dancing in its productions.
-A later "Abbey School of Ballet" was founded by two of its dancers, and continued with performances into the 1950s (but was primarily a school).
+Yeats from 1927 to 1933, and was not just a school but a performing company, with de Valois herself often dancing in its productions.
+A later Abbey School of Ballet was founded by two of its dancers, and continued with performances into the 1950s (but was primarily a school).
 Two more projects were launched by students of de Valois.
 First, in 1936, Sara Payne launched her Ballet School and Company, which performed eight ballets between then and 1942.
 Then in 1939 Cepta Cullen launched the Irish Ballet Club, which performed 14 ballets up to 1944.
-Finally, Patricia Ryan launched the National Ballet School in 1956, and added a formal Ballet Company in 1959, and these operated until the forced merger with Irish Theatre Ballet, and the subsequent closure of them all.
+Patricia Ryan took over the National Ballet School in 1956 from Valentina Dutko, and incorporated her National Ballet Company in 1962.